-Hello, in this post we are going deep into what is a credit note and debit note under GST.
+Hello, in this post we will see what is a credit note and debit note under Goods and Services Tax (GST).

 We discuss the following topics here: